Wu Xiaojun: Career in Qinghai

 In April 2021, he was transferred to northwest China's Qinghai province and appointed deputy party secretary, concurrently serving as party branch secretary of Qinghai since March 2022.
 On March 31, he was named acting governor of Qinghai, succeeding Xin Changxing.
 On 31 December 2024, he was made party secretary of Qinghai, succeeded Chen Gang.

+Career in Gansu

+On 22 September 2026, he was appointed Party Secretary of Gansu, succeeding Hu Changsheng.